thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 - **Touch sensors**: Naturally detect "nothing" when not in contact with surface.
 - **Vision sensors**: Always detect something (even if just background), making the definition of "off-object" more complex and context-dependent.

-Taking this into consideration, we treat "null features" as the absence of morphological information tied to the tracked object only when the center pixel’s semantic ID is zero (i.e. no object at that location).
-If the sensor lands on another object (semantic ID > 0), morphological pose and curvature are still computed for that surface and `on_object` remains 1, even though the appearance cues may change.
+Taking this into consideration, we treat "null features" as the absence of morphological information tied to the tracked object only when the center pixel's semantic ID is zero (i.e. no object at that location).
+Note that if the sensor lands on another object in the background (semantic ID > 0), morphological pose and curvature will still be computed for that surface and `on_object` will remains 1.

 ## Proposed Implementation

 The following implementation addresses the limitations identified above by enabling off-object observations to flow through the sensory processing pipeline and be used for hypothesis elimination.
-The approach involves two main steps: modifying the sensor module's filtering behavior and extending learning modules to process off-object observations.
+The work breaks down into roughly three steps:

-### Step 1: Update `sensor_modules.py` to Send Null Features
+### Step 1: Standardize Sensor Output for Off-Object Observations

-The `sensor_modules.py` file requires modifications to enable off-object observation processing.
-Currently, when off object, morphological_features are represented as an empty dictionary in `sensor_modules.py`.
-Depending on the implementation, this may be updated to `None`.
+First, we want the sensor module to tell us explicitly when it has nothing morphological to report.
+In practice that may means:

+- Keep emitting full `State` objects even when `on_object == 0`.
+- Potentially replace empty dictionary with an explicit sentinel (e.g. `morphological_features = None`).
+- Potentially retain non-morphological features since modalities like vision may still see useful context even while off-object.

+Updates to the `State` class should it clear to the downstream to know exactly how to interpret "null" features.

-### Step 2: Update `use_state` variable
+### Step 2: Treat On/Off Transitions as Significant Change

-In addition, the `use_state` variable will need to account for the four transitions are happening:
+The goal of this step is to make sure `use_state` variable can account for four transition possiblities:

 1. **On-object --> On-object**: Existing delta threshold feature comparison logic
 2. **On-object --> Off-object**: Treated as significant change; LM receives null features for hypothesis elimination